Call for Papers

 - any attachments must include the submitter’s name in the title

-For panels: Panels are pre-organized groups of no more than 4 papers, with a chair and discussant (may be the same person).
+For panels: Panels are pre-organized groups of no more than 4 papers, with a chair (and possibly a discussant, who may be the same person).
 Please include a panel abstract as well as abstracts for each individual paper.
 Conference organizers will make the utmost effort to preserve panels but reserve the right to move papers with consultation from panel organizer.

 For sensory sessions: Sensory sessions seek to demonstrate the ways in which food studies engages us through our senses to understand and experience food in new ways.
 This is also an opportunity to share approaches to experiential learning.
 Pedagogical sensory sessions should not only talk about sensory engagement, but also propose interactive learning opportunities.
 Share your favorite hands-on lab activity or a tasting exercise that you use in your classes or research in these sessions.